 Potential wildlife diseases are an important consideration when dealing with wildlife on your property.
-These diseases can have a huge effect on your health, as well as the health of your family members, customers, or any other individuals who come in contact with your home or building.
+These diseases can have a huge effect on your health, as well as the health of your family members, pets, customers, or any other individuals who come in contact with your home or building.
 Additionally, many emerging infectious diseases among humans first stem from animal hosts.
 Because of this, it’s important that you manage potential wildlife diseases to protect your property.

 Common Wildlife Diseases

 Fatal once symptoms are displayed, this disease is a big concern for those that come in contact with mammals and the animals they care for.
 Rabies can change the demeanor of even the friendliest pet.
 Attacking the spinal system and brain, rabies causes inflammation until death occurs.
 It is transferred through saliva, usually when an infected animal bites another.
-Although there are vaccines to prevent rabies, one should still stay wary of all wild animals, especially of ones acting strangely, because rabies causes hostility.
-If you believe there is a rabid animal in your animal, call your Wildlife X Team to safely remove it.
+Although there are vaccines to prevent rabies, one should still stay wary of all wild animals, especially ones acting strangely, because rabies causes hostility.
+If you believe there is a rabid animal in your yard, call your Wildlife X Team to safely remove it.

 Although called Canine Distemper, this highly contagious disease affects more than just dogs.
 It can infect raccoons, skunks, foxes, coyotes, and animals in the family Mustelidae (ie. weasels, badgers, otters, etc.).
 There is a phase during the virus which creates symptoms similar to rabies.
 This makes diagnosis more difficult.
 Although the fatality rate of Canine Distemper is less than rabies, surviving animals usually develop irreversible neurological damage.
 Distemper spreads through saliva like rabies but is also carried through urine, feces, and especially respiratory secretions.